 5 Health Benefits of Nature Travel #AtoZChallenge

 We have all experienced happiness after a stroll on the beach or a long walk amidst the trees.
-A wave of peace and calm engulfs us when we reach a mountain or a hill top.
+A wave of peace and calm engulfs us when we reach a mountain or a hill top (I am remembering my trip to Assam ).
 Is it just that we are spending time away from the regular routine that de-stresses us?
 It appears that there is science behind these happy feelings.